-- Thirty Second Blackout: Electricity going in and out for seconds at a time is a sign that the Cybermen are approaching.
-A Call Back to their first appearance when their objective was draining all the power on Earth to power Mondas.
+- 30-Second Blackout: Electricity going in and out for seconds at a time is a sign that the Cybermen are approaching.
+A Call-Back to their first appearance when their objective was draining all the power on Earth to power Mondas.

-- Those Wacky Nazis: the only twentieth-century TV Doctor Who story to feature actual Nazis, as opposed to evil fantasy cultures with a suspicious resemblance.
+- Those Wacky Nazis: The only twentieth-century Doctor Who television story to feature actual Nazis, as opposed to evil fantasy cultures with a suspicious resemblance.

 - The Unreveal: Lady Peinforte claims to know a dark secret about the Doctor's past, but doesn't get to reveal it; at the end, Ace asks the Doctor what she was on about, and he just smiles.